-Kingdom: The most basic level of classification.
-Scientists have varying views of how many (i.e. five or six) kingdoms of life there are but when dealing with fossils, generally only the plant (Plantae) and animal (Animalia) kingdoms are encountered.
-However, you may come across one other kingdom – the Protista (single celled organisms) will also be seen, should you ever deal with microfossils, in particular forams.
+Kingdom – The most basic level of classification.
+Scientists have varying views of how many (that is, five or six) kingdoms of life there are, but when dealing with fossils, generally only the plant (Plantae) and animal (Animalia) kingdoms are encountered.
+However, you may come across one other kingdom – the Protista (single celled organisms) – should you ever deal with microfossils, in particular, forams.

-Class: After an organism’s phylum comes its class.
-For instance, among the Chordata phylum there are numerous classes, including the birds (Aves), the mammals (Mammilia) and the reptiles (Reptilia).
-All of these animals have back-bones but are different in many ways otherwise.
+Class – After an organism’s phylum comes its class.
+For instance, among the Chordata, there are numerous classes, including the birds (Aves), the mammals (Mammalia) and the reptiles (Reptilia).
+All of these have back-bones, but are different in many ways.

-Order: This subdivides a class.
-For instance, orders of the Mammalia class include the Primates (man, gibbons, lemurs etc), rodents (rats, mice, bats etc) and the Cetaceans (whales, dolphins etc).
-All of these Mammalian orders share in the fact that they give birth to live young, have hair and are warm blooded, but they also have very obvious differences – a whale looks and acts nothing like a person!
+Order – This subdivides a class.
+For instance, the order Mammalia includes primates (man, gibbons, lemurs etc), rodents (rats, mice, bats etc) and the cetaceans (whales, dolphins etc).
+All of these Mammalian orders share the fact that they give birth to live young, have hair and are warm blooded, but they also have very obvious differences – a whale looks and acts nothing like a person.

-Family: This subdivides an order.
-The Primate order, for instance, includes the Hominidae family which is made up of humans and the great apes.
+Family – This subdivides an order.
+For instance, the Primate order includes the Hominidae family, which is made up of humans and the great apes.

-Genus: This is a fairly specific level of classification, where usually, clear similarities can be seen between the various genera of the same family e.g. the Hoplitidae family of ammonites, which includes the Hoplites, Anahoplites and Euhoplites genera.
+Genus – This is a fairly specific level of classification, where, usually clear similarities can be seen between the various genera of the same family (for example, the Hoplitidae family of ammonites, which includes the Hoplites, Anahoplites and Euhoplites genera).

-Species: The species level of classification is the most specific when used in conjunction with the genus.
+Species – The species level of classification is the most specific when used in conjunction with the genus.
 There are very clear similarities between different species of the same genus.
-For instance, the various species of the Dactylioceras ammonite genus, e.g. Dactylioceras commune, Dactyioceras tennuicostatum and Dactylioceras semicelatum all look very similar.
-In fact it can often be quite hard to identify a fossil to this specific level.
+For instance, the various species of the Dactylioceras ammonite genus (for example, Dactylioceras commune, Dactylioceras tennuicostatum and Dactylioceras semicelatum) all look very similar.
+In fact, it can often be quite hard to identify a fossil to this specific level.

 - Always write genus and species names in italics.

-- When writing the genus and species name, the genus name always has a capitalised first letter, whereas the species name always starts with a small letter.
+- When writing the genus and species name, the genus name always has a capitalised first letter, whereas the species name always starts with a lower case letter.

-- If you are unsure of which species of a certain genus you have you can write down just the genus and add ‘sp.’
+- If you are unsure of which species of a certain genus you have, you can write down just the genus and add ‘sp.’
 Afterwards, for example, Hysteroceras However, note that the ‘sp’ is not in italics as it does not form part of the name.

-- If you are writing about a few different species of the same genus and you are not also writing about another genus that starts with the same letter, you can shorten the genus name to just its first letter once you have written it out in full. e.g. ‘Today I had a great haul of fossils from Port Mulgrave.
-I looked in a new slip and found lots of Dactylioceras commune ammonites.
-I then walked along the coast towards Staithes and collected a few D. tennuicostatum nodules which I will attempt to split later.
-My favourite find of the day was a perfect D. semicelatum.
-All in all, a great trip!
+If you are writing about a few different species of the same genus and you are not also writing about another genus that starts with the same letter, you can shorten the genus name to just its first letter once you have written it out in full, for example, by referring to Dactylioceras ammonites as D. tennuicostatum and D. semicelatum.